alplky/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

 ## Background
 Use Python and SQLAlchemy to do basic climate analysis and data exploration of a Hawaii climate database that contains precipitation and temperature observations across 9 stations.
-Once analysis is complete, design a Flask API based on SQLAlchemy ORM queries.
+Once the analysis is complete, design a Flask API based on SQLAlchemy ORM queries.

 ## Technologies Used
 - Python